Sharad Pawar: Wheat imports

+During his term as Agriculture minister Pawar faced repeated criticism for allegedly contributing to rising prices.
+He was questioned over 2007 import of substantial wheat, accused in 2009 of influencing a sharp rise in sugar prices to benefit certain traders and blamed during 2009-2010 for increasing costs of key products like wheat, sugar and beans.

 Farmer suicides

-Since the 1990s, India has witnessed a high number of farmer suicides- over 10,000 each year, totaling more than 200,000 between 1997 and 2010.
-In 2006, as the Minister of Agriculture, Pawar was criticized for downplaying the rate of farmer suicide in the country.
+Since the 1990s, India has witnessed a high number of farmer suicides-over 10,000 each year, totalling more than 200,000 between 1997 and 2010.
+In 2006, as the Minister of Agriculture, Pawar was criticised for downplaying the rate of farmer suicide in the country.
 However, he claimed at that time that his department was taking the necessary steps to reduce the numbers.
 His ministry initiated a series of government inquiries to look into the causes of farmers' suicides in 2012.
-In 2013, Pawar admitted that the suicides were a serious issue with many factors being responsible, and he said the government was increasing investment in agriculture and raising minimum prices of crops to increase farmers' income.
+In 2013, Pawar admitted that the suicides were a serious issue with many factors being responsible, and he said the government was increasing investment in agriculture and raising the minimum prices of crops to increase farmers' income.

 Promotion of endosulfan

-Even though the pesticide endosulfan has been banned, India is slow to phase it out.
-Despite of its known negative health effects, Pawar remarked that endosulfan has not yet proved dangerous.
-This remark prompted activist Dr. Vandana Shiva to call him a corrupt minister.
+Despite its known negative health effects, Pawar remarked that endosulfan has not yet proved dangerous.
+This remark prompted activist Dr Vandana Shiva to call him a corrupt minister.

 Other issues

 In 2012, Pawar gave up the chairmanship of the Empowered Group of Ministers investigating the 2G spectrum case, days after his appointment by the prime minister, fearing that his association with the decision-making process would drag him into the 2G Spectrum controversy.
-In 2011, he resigned from the committee that was reviewing the draft of the anti-corruption Lokpal bill after his involvement was criticized by the anti-corruption campaigner, Anna Hazare.
+In 2011, he resigned from the committee that was reviewing the draft of the anti-corruption Lokpal bill after his involvement was criticised by the anti-corruption campaigner, Anna Hazare.